UV-1999/uv-1999.github.io/notes/physics/particle.md

 - **Delta rays**: Electrons ejected from a medium by high-energy cosmic rays.
 - **Cosmic rays**: Primarily protons and muons, with pions and kaons formed in the upper atmosphere.

+Since neutrons and protons have very similar masses but differ only by the amount of charge while being commonly found in atomic nuclei.
+It was suspected that they both might be two different manifestations of some fundamental entity.
+This was also observed with other hadrons.

 ### Additional Points
 - Hadrons participate only in strong and electromagnetic interactions.